schrebra/Windows.10.DNS.Block.List/README.md

 - https://docs.microsoft.com/en-us/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services

-## Router Blocking
+## IP Based Blocking

 ### Microsoft Public IP space
+Microsoft is known to not resolve all DNS names when communicating with Windows.
-If you have a router firewall you can also block windows public connection endpoints.
+If you have a router firewall you can also block Windows Public Connection Endpoints.

 - https://www.microsoft.com/en-us/download/details.aspx?id=53602